-Compliance is the application for final approval of master content, usually operated by broadcasters or other media outlets.
-The application enables users to review the content and verify it complies with the local broadcasting regulatory.
+Broadcasters or any other media outlets usually operate the application for the final approval of master content.
+The application enables a user to review the content and verify it complies with the local broadcasting regulations.

-It is a comprehensive collaboration tool that lets you decide whether the material is acceptable for airing or not.
-Mediabank Compliance will include the user's comments and forward them using an automated email subscription to notify selected recipients of your choice/decision.
-By approving a "Master," the content is automatically transferred to the master play-out.
-The original asset is quality controlled to comply with the broadcaster's technical specifications in the process.
+It is an extensive collaboration tool that lets you decide whether the material is acceptable for airing or not.
+Compliance will include the user's comments in an automated email subscription to notify selected recipients of choices/decisions.
+By approving a Master, the content is automatically transferred to the master play-out.
+In the process, the original asset is quality controlled to comply with the broadcaster's technical specifications.

 Looking at the screenshot below, users will find it also complies with the architecture of the other Mediabank applications.
 It contains the Search and Asset module on the left side, the Title, Player, Navigation, and Status module in the center, and Meta modules on the right side.
 Finally, at the top, you find the Header module.

 Since the different module functions are similar to all Mediabank applications, they are written in separate articles found in the knowledge base.

 - Saved searches